If you’re a parent in America, odds are you’re frequently reminding your children to “drink their milk.”

 - Timing.
 Serving milk right before a meal might fill your child up and make them less hungry for other nutritious foods.

 - Organic.
 Milk from well-treated, pasture-raised cows is more nutritious than milk from cows in confinement who mostly eat corn.

 - Lactose intolerance.
 Diarrhea, cramping, bloating or gas after eating dairy can all be signs of lactose intolerance.
 More on that here.

 There aren’t any milk alternatives that offer the same naturally-occurring nutritional value as milk.
 So I don’t recommend any milk alternative over cow’s milk.
 However, if your child is allergic to dairy or lactose intolerant, soy milk is probably the best replacement (because it offers protein, unlike any other milk alternative).
 Just make sure you still limit the amount you serve to two cups or less per day (and also monitor timing & quality/organic like listed above).

 Yes.
 Organic dairy is best.
 Research has shown that pasture-raised cows – who eat grass most of the time – produce more nutritious milk.
 Not to mention the other nutritional benefits of organic: it’s the only option guaranteed to be free from artificial hormones, antibiotics and genetically modified feed.

 How we do it at my house.

-Lucy doesn’t drink milk, except on cereal or as an ingredient in smoothies.
+Lucy doesn’t drink milk, but does have it on cereal and as an ingredient in all sorts of things.
 When I began offering her milk as I was weaning her (around 20 months), she just didn’t seem to like it.
-This didn’t worry me at all, given that she loves yogurt and kefir – which I believe are even more nutritious since they’re cultured – and eats cheese as well as beans, greens and a little fish.
+This didn’t worry me, given that she loves yogurt and kefir – which I believe are even more nutritious since they’re cultured – and eats cheese as well as beans, greens and a little fish.
 I feel good about her eating habits, and don’t think she’s missing out on anything crucial by not drinking milk.